alcrwd/train-price-checker-poc/ROADMAP.md

 ---

-# Project Vision
+# Vision

 Build the best tool for finding the cheapest practical train journey.

-The project analyses train journeys, ticket prices and booking strategies to recommend the cheapest way to travel between two locations.

-Price monitoring is only one tool used to achieve this goal.
+The goal is to help travellers compare train journeys over a chosen date or travel period and easily find the best option.

+The project should always present the complete picture first, allowing users to sort and filter the results according to their own preferences.

 ---

-# Current Status
+# Current Version

-Current version:

-**v2.0.0 — Core Journey Engine**
+## v2.0.0 — Core Journey Engine

-Completed:
+Completed

+- ✅ SJ API integration
-- ✅ SJ journey collection
+- ✅ Journey collection
 - ✅ Journey parsing
 - ✅ Offer extraction
-- ✅ Snapshot generation
+- ✅ Price snapshot generation
 - ✅ Historical snapshot storage
 - ✅ Snapshot comparison
 - ✅ Route configuration
 - ✅ Multi-route support
+- ✅ GitHub Actions automation
 - ✅ Minimal web interface

 ---

 # Version 3

-Focus:
-**Search & Travel Analysis**

-The goal of Version 3 is to build the foundation for finding the cheapest practical train journey.
+## Goal

+Version 3 focuses on building a complete journey search experience.

+The objective is simple:

-The application should first collect a complete dataset for a search and then allow the user to explore it without performing additional searches.
+> Perform one search, build one dataset, and allow the user to explore it without performing additional searches.

 ---

 ## 3.1 Search

-Goal:
-Create a simple but powerful search interface.

-Tasks

-- [ ] Search by origin
-- [ ] Search by destination
+The user should be able to search using:

+- Origin
+- Destination
-- [ ] Search by single date
+- Single travel date
-- [ ] Search by date range
+- Date range

+These are the only required fields.

 ---

-## 3.2 Dataset
+## 3.2 Journey Dataset

-Goal:
-One search creates one journey dataset.
+Every search creates one dataset.

-Tasks

-- [ ] Collect all journeys for the search
-- [ ] Store the dataset in memory
+The dataset should contain every matching journey returned from SJ.

-- [ ] Keep the dataset available while the user explores the results
+The dataset remains available while the user explores the results.

-Design principle
+Design principle:

-> A search creates a dataset.
+> One search creates one dataset.
+>
-> Filters and sorting never require a new search.
+> Sorting and filtering never trigger another search.

 ---

-## 3.3 Sorting
+## 3.3 Results

-Goal:
-Allow the user to change how journeys are presented.

-Tasks

-- [ ] Sort by price
+Display every journey in the dataset.

+Each journey should include:

+- Price
+- Travel date
-- [ ] Sort by departure time
+- Departure time
-- [ ] Sort by arrival time
+- Arrival time
-- [ ] Sort by journey duration
+- Journey duration
-- [ ] Sort by number of changes
+- Number of changes
+- Change station(s)
+- Change duration(s)
+- Train number(s)

+No journeys should be hidden unless the user chooses to filter them.

 ---

-## 3.4 Filters
+## 3.4 Sorting

-Goal:
-Filter the existing dataset without contacting SJ again.

-Tasks
+Sorting happens locally.

+Supported sorting:

+- Price
-- [ ] Departure time interval
+- Departure time
-- [ ] Arrival time interval
+- Arrival time
+- Journey duration
+- Number of changes

+Changing the sorting order must never contact SJ.

+---

+## 3.5 Filters

+Filters are optional.

-The filter panel should be collapsible.
+The filter panel is collapsed by default.

+Initially supported filters:

+- Departure time interval
+- Arrival time interval

+Changing filters updates the existing dataset instantly.

+Changing filters must never contact SJ.

-Show the number of active filters.
+If filters are active, display the number of active filters.

 Example: